georgeartem/transcendence/README.md

 | t₃       | 26–50               | Maturity |
 | t₄       | 51+                 | Legacy |

 These are not parallel universes.
 They are sequential 4D worldtubes of one observer.
 Yet in subjective experience, they are **accessed simultaneously**.
-This simultaneity requires a **fifth coordinate**: **t₅ = thought**.
+This simultaneity requires a **fifth coordinate**: **t₅**.

 ---